Cruising from Fanning Island, Kiribati to Bora Bora, French Polynesia aboard ms Statendam

 I knew ahead of time that this day would be stressful, and it was, but ultimately everything worked out fine.
 I’m safely aboard the ship, and I still have time for a late lunch in the Lido buffet before I unpack my bags.
 I have a quick look around the ship’s outer decks, then go back to my cabin for a well-earned shower and nap.
 By this time, it is nearing departure time, but as per Holland America’s policy, there is a mandatory lifeboat drill before we leave.

 Once that is over, the ship slips away from the dock, turns around in the harbour and heads out past the city as the sun sets off our bow.
 San Diego has a beautiful harbour, and the setting Sun gives the place a wonderful glow, so we have great views of the marinas, city centre, airport, and naval base as we sail away.
 A lovely Moon rises from the California hills behind the city as the pilot leaves our ship.
-There is a dense fog bank waiting for us as we clear the entrance to the harbour and head off across the Pacific Ocean, bound for Hawaii.
+There is a dense fog bank waiting for us as we clear the entrance to the harbour and head off across the Pacific Ocean, bound for Hawaii (see banner image above).

 After spending an interesting hour on deck during our departure, I drop off my camera gear in the cabin and get dressed for dinner.
 The Rotterdam Dining Room offers classic table service with a 4-course menu, which I always look forward to.
 Since I am traveling solo, I always make a point of asking to join a large table, where there are many people to meet and talk with.
 It is so interesting to hear their stories and tell them mine as we work our way through our fine meals.